Drunk sheriff lieutenant arrested in Arroyo Grande

 By JOSH FRIEDMAN

-An intoxicated off-duty Santa Barbara County Sheriff’s lieutenant allegedly cursed at Arroyo Grande police officers and called them idiots, prior to getting arrested in the SLO County city last month.
+An intoxicated off-duty Santa Barbara County Sheriff’s lieutenant allegedly cursed at Arroyo Grande police officers and called them idiots, prior to getting arrested in the South County city last month.
 [New Times]

 Arroyo Grande officers arrested Brenda Maynard on Nov.
 24 on charges of public intoxication and disorderly conduct.
 Maynard’s LinkedIn profile lists her as a Santa Barbara County custody lieutenant and a resident of Arroyo Grande.